 Both adb and fastboot can write files to the device.
 I use fastboot for flashing images:

-Unlock the Bootloader in Nexus One
+Unlock the Bootloader in Nexus Onefrom the (#References):

 # Reboot phone into fastboot: Power off device and hold down trackball while powering back on.
-(The fastboot screen is the one with the Androids on skateboards)
+(The fastboot screen is the one with the Androids on skateboards) # Open a command prompt and navigate to your Android SDK tools folder. # Type ‘fastboot devices‘ to make sure your phone is recognized. # Type ‘fastboot oem unlock‘ to unlock the bootloader. # Use volume keys to navigate to yes and press the power button to confirm.

 Flash Android Images to Nexus One